birkirbrynjarsson/TGRAF-3d-Maze/README.md

 We've spent a good amount of time tweaking our shader class and the vertex shader for some specular higlighting.
 We never got a satisfying look so we've just fallen back to our original basic diffuse light.
 We'd love to spend some more time on this, but our brains are fried and learning from 4 hour youtube videos is a terrible medium for tired minds.

 So our model has only 1 light source, a light that hovers over the player and illuminates the scene.
-It does look good though :)
+It does look pretty good though :)

 ### The entire code of our shaders